 Sometimes the best kind of help is when it’s unexpected – either from you or from somebody you know.

 A few years ago, a producer friend of a friend was looking for a certain kind of project.
 I didn’t have anything that met their criteria, but offered to post the listing on a few social media platforms.
 At least 20 writers responded.
 I sent their info to the producer, who then contacted a few of them (as far as I know).

 What did I get out of it?
 Just being happy to help and the appreciation from all the writers – even the ones the producer didn’t follow up with.

 I’ve also been fortunate to be on the receiving end, with friends sending me emails and messages about listings seeking scripts like mine.

-A little effort really does go a long way – anything from forwarding a script or job listing to a few words of encouragement, or even offering congratulations for somebody acheiving some kind of accomplishment.
+A little effort really does go a long way – anything from forwarding a script or job listing to a few words of encouragement, or even offering congratulations for somebody achieving some kind of accomplishment.
 Don’t you like when somebody does that sort of thing for you?